runehol/AwesomeTTS/README.md

 [AnkiWeb add-on page](https://ankiweb.net/shared/info/301952613).

-Assuming Anki is already installed but the original AwesomeTTS add-on is not, one way to activate this alternate version is to clone the repository, build the user interface, and then symlink it into Anki's `addons` directory, e.g.
+Assuming Anki is already installed but the original AwesomeTTS add-on is not, one way to tinker with this alternate version is to clone the repository, build the user interface, and then symlink it into Anki's `addons` directory, e.g.

     $ git clone https://github.com/corpulentcoffee/AwesomeTTS.git